sbjones1776-cpu/reimagined-engine/TWA_SETUP.md

 ## 4) Link App and Site

 In Play Console → Setup → Advanced settings → App signing, ensure your app’s signing key is used.
-Follow Bubblewrap prompts to set up Digital Asset Links so your TWA has verified relations with your site.
+Set up Digital Asset Links so the TWA verifies against https://math-adventure-app.web.app/.

 Bubblewrap can generate the assetlinks.json for you, or edit the template added to this repo at `public/.well-known/assetlinks.json`:
 ```